Terms of Engagement

 The firm has a policy of exploring a legal right of lien over any client documents in our possession in the event of a dispute.
 The firm has also established dispute resolution processes.

 Nexis collects the contact details of our clients in order to provide accounting, taxation and other advisory services to our clients and to communicate new financial sector and firm developments.
 Nexis maintains a contact database in order to manage our dealings with you (e.g. to contact you for the purposed of providing you with accounting and taxation advice, or to provide you with other information from time to time).
 Unless you advise otherwise, we will continue to use the contact information we have to provide advice to you.
-Accuracy of information is important to us and if any details contained within this document are incorrect, please note the changes and send back to us with the signed engagement letter either via Fax: 6253 1052, Email: email@example.com or post to PO Box 3111, Belconnen, ACT 2617.
+Accuracy of information is important to us and if any details contained within this document are incorrect, please note the changes and send back to us with the signed engagement letter either via Fax: 6253 1052, Email: email@example.com or PO Box 3111, Belconnen, ACT 2617.

 If you would like to know more about privacy at Nexis, including your right to seek access to the personal information we hold about you, please do not hesitate to contact us by email at firstname.lastname@example.org.